2019 RSA Annual Conference Plenary Speakers

 Spatial Economic Analysis Lecture – “I Come to Bury Growth, Not to Praise It” Rachel Franklin, Centre for Urban and Regional Development Studies (CURDS), Newcastle University, UK

-Rachel Franklin Professor of Geographical Analysis in the Centre for Urban and Regional Development Studies (CURDS) and the School of Geography, Politics and Sociology at Newcastle University.
-She is also one of four chairs appointed to expand Newcastle’s international, cross-disciplinary reputation in Spatial Analytics and Modeling (SAM@Newcastle).
+Rachel Franklin is Professor of Geographical Analysis in the Centre for Urban and Regional Development Studies (CURDS) and the School of Geography, Politics and Sociology at Newcastle University.
+She is also one of four chairs appointed to expand Newcastle’s international, cross-disciplinary reputation in Spatial Analytics and Modelling (SAM@Newcastle).

 Franklin is the current editor of the journal, Geographical Analysis, previous book review editor of the Journal of Regional Science, and a member of the editorial boards of Population, Space and Place, Urban Climate, and Spatial Research and Planning.
 For eight years (2010–2018), she was the Associate Director of the Spatial Structures in the Social Sciences (S4) initiative at Brown University and also held an academic appointment in Population Studies.
 Other professional experience includes the U.S. Census Bureau and the American Association of Geographers (AAG).